Conversion of Private Limited Company into LLP

 - Statement of the consent of shareholders (Mandatory)

 - Statement of accounts of the company certified as true and correct by the independent auditor

 - List of all the secured creditors along with their consent

 - Copy of acknowledgement of latest income tax return (Mandatory)

 6. Certificate of Incorporation as LLP from ROC

-After complying to all the formalities by the company and approved by the Ministry, ROC to issues a COI as to the conversion of LLP.
+After complying with all the formalities by the company and being approved by the Ministry, ROC issues a COI for the conversion of private company into LLP.